Generation III reactor: First reactors

 The first Generation III reactors were built in Japan, in the form of advanced boiling water reactors.
 On 5 August 2016, a Generation III+ VVER-1200/392M reactor became operational (first grid connection) at Novovoronezh Nuclear Power Plant II in Russia, which was the first operational Generation III+ reactor.

 Several other Generation III+ reactors are under late-stage construction in Europe, China, India, and the United States.
 The next Generation III+ reactors to come online were an AREVA EPR reactor at the Taishan Nuclear Power Station (first grid connection on 2018-06-29) and a Westinghouse AP1000 reactor at the Sanmen Nuclear Power Station (first grid connection on 2018-06-30) in China.

 In the United States, reactor designs are certified by the Nuclear Regulatory Commission (NRC).
-As of August 2020, the commission has approved seven new designs, and is considering one design more as well as renewal of an expired certification.
+As of August 2020, the commission has approved seven new designs, and is considering one more design as well as renewal of an expired certification.